 Mechanical arm controlled by the C64

-Today we take a step back in time, to present an incredible experiment carried out in 1985-86 by Massimo Guidarelli (known as Magù).
-Massimo is a former professor now retired and, with his students from the Professional Institute for Electromechanics, he has created a mechanical arm controlled by the C64!
+Today we make a leap back in time, to present you an incredible experiment made in 1985-86 by Massimo Guidarelli (called Magù).
+Massimo is a former professor now retired and, with his students of the Professional Institute for Electromechanics, he created a mechanical arm commanded by the C64!

 Subscribe my YouTube channel ValorosoIT.
 Retro technology, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.

 The experiment dates back to the 1985-1986 school year.
-It is a mechanical arm made entirely by hand, with file and drill, and controlled by a cable connected to the User Port of the Commodore 64.
+It is a mechanical arm made entirely by hand, with Lima and drill, and controlled through a cable connected to the USER port of the Commodore 64.

 Commodore 64 controlled mechanical arm, C64 user port